-We tend to think of the dominant sound of sports broadcasts as the commentator, but this programme was really about all the other sounds – the sounds underneath the commentary, the sounds of the event itself, and how they get onto your TV.
+We think of the dominant sound of sports broadcasts as the commentator, but this is really about all the other sounds – the sounds underneath the commentary, the sounds of the event itself, and how they get onto your TV.

 As I work in the audio business, I already had an idea of the challenge of this task and the enormous skill of sports outside broadcast engineers, but I thought it would be interesting to try to explain this to a wider audience.
 It is, after all, a generally under-praised art.
 But I also wanted to consider our feelings about sport sound in general.

 The programme’s presenter, and significant contributor, was Dennis Baxter, the only full-time sound-designer for the Olympics, a job he’s had since 1992.
 I’m going to quote him often, as well as a number of other people I interviewed.